Electro707/e707_website_main/blog/info/EmbeddedCTips.md

 BUT, you should try to use good design programming paradigms in your code, which is both good practice and can make your code run better.
 You should also be somewhat weary of what can be an obvious bottleneck, so that if your firmware needs to be optimized you know what to work on first.

-# Learn the instruction set
+# Optionally learn the instruction set

 When you are dealing with a new CPU architecture, especially for a larger/professional project, I would have a quick glance at the instruction set.

-While for the most part you will let the compiler handle things, you might have a project that directly can be solved by 1 or a couple of instructions.
+While for the most part you will let the compiler handle things, and this is not strictly required, you might have a project that directly can be solved by 1 or a couple of instructions.
 For example if you are dealing with a ARM Cortex M0 processor, to reverse bits of a word, you *can* do a C implementation, or you can use the built-in `REV` instruction.

 It will also give you a better idea of what the processor is capable of, and you will be better positioned if you *have* to optimize things in assembly due to constraints.